 Debbie is now fully trained as a Mindfulness Supervisor, qualified to provide ongoing support for mindfulness teachers.

 Definition of Mindfulness Supervision: “A regular space that is contracted between supervisor and supervisee that enables them to reflect together on the supervisee’s mindfulness practice and explore how it impacts and integrates with their work and life.
 This process is dedicated to developing and deepening the growth, understanding and effectiveness of the supervisee’s application of mindfulness, both personally and in their working life'.

-All mindfulness teachers are required to have a supervisor as part of the UK Network’s Good Practice Guidelines, Debbie has been teaching Mindfulness for the last eight years and studied at Bangor University Centre for Mindfulness Research and Practice for five years to MA standard and is fully equipped to assist and guide new teachers in the field of teaching mindfulness courses.
+All mindfulness teachers are required to have a supervisor as part of the UK Network’s Good Practice Guidelines, Debbie has been teaching Mindfulness for the last ten years and studied at Bangor University Centre for Mindfulness Research and Practice for five years to MA standard and is fully equipped to assist and guide new teachers in the field of teaching mindfulness courses.